It’s Monday. Are you ready to convert?

 But at the end of the day, if an advertisement doesn’t lead to any action in terms of the viewer following through with your services, you’re only a quarter of the way there.

-Conversions are just that – consumers and page viewers clicking on an ad which provides an effective call-to-action that leads them to make a purchase, or follow through with your ad’s intended goal.
+Conversions are just that – consumers and page viewers clicking on an ad that provides an effective call-to-action that leads them to make a purchase or follow through with your ad’s intended goal.

 CTR for PPC Advertising

 Simply put, your Click-Through Rating or CTR for short, is the number of clicks your particular ad receives per number of impressions; mathematically, it looks like this:

 (Total Clicks on Ad) / (Total Impressions) = Click-Through Rate

 Aside from higher conversions, a higher Click-Through Rating is important for a few other reasons:

 1. Higher CTR gives you a higher Quality Score.